 Size and Weight:

 You might be excused for thinking Styracosaurus was all head: this dinosaur's broad, flat face extended upward into a massive frill, which was itself topped by no less than six dangerous-looking spikes.
-As if all that weren't enough, this plant-eater had a two-foot-long horn extending from its snout, two smaller horns jutting out from its cheeks, and (for some obscure reason) unusually large nostrils.
+As if all that weren't enough, the three-ton Styracosaurus also had a two-foot-long horn extending from its snout, two smaller horns jutting out from its cheeks, and (for some obscure reason, most likely related to its sense of smell) unusually large nostrils.

-Why would nature have allowed this otherwise gentle ceratopsian to evolve such an elaborate (and fearsome) display?
+Why would nature have allowed this otherwise gentle ceratopsian to evolve such an elaborate (and fearsome) cranial display?
 There are three possible explanations.
-First, it may have been a sexual adaptation (that is, male Styracosaurus with bigger frills and sharper spikes had a better chance of mating with females); and second, it may have been a means of defense, either to actively gore hungry raptors and tyrannosaurs or make this dinosaur look larger and more threatening.
+First, it may have been a sexual adaptation (that is, male Styracosaurus adults with bigger frills and sharper spikes had a better chance of mating with females); and second, the ornamentation may have evolved as a means of defense, either to actively gore hungry raptors and tyrannosaurs or make Styracosaurus look larger and more threatening, and hence a less appetizing meal.

-There's also an interesting third possibility.
-The enormous frill of Styracosaurus may have helped dissipate heat from its body, like the floppy ears of an African elephant.
-If so, this would lend support to the theory that dinosaurs had warm-blooded metabolisms and needed to occasionally shed excess heat.
+There's also an intriguing third possibility.
+The enormous frill of Styracosaurus may have helped to dissipate heat from its body, much like the floppy ears of an African elephant.
+If true, this would lend support to the theory that dinosaurs had warm-blooded metabolisms and needed to occasionally shed excess heat.
+(However, it's extremely unlikely that that the ornithischian Styracosaurus had a classic endothermic metabolism, compared to saurischian theropods for which the evidence is much more compelling.)